 There are multiple treatment options for patients with sleep apnea.
 Many patients react well to lifestyle changes such as weight loss, side sleeping, avoiding alcoholic beverages, quitting smoking, or using a prescribed CPAP machine or another dental device while sleeping.
 In other cases, surgery may be the best option for treatment.
 For patients who do not find relief through other treatments, or those who have a physical obstruction in or around their soft palate, surgery may be the best treatment option.

 If you require treatment for sleep apnea, one of our skilled oral surgeons will perform an oral evaluation and consultation to determine the best course of treatment.
 Some patients have excess soft palate tissue, which can be surgically augmented to improve sleep apnea symptoms.
 Others may require jaw repositioning surgery to open the airway.
 At Pacific Northwest Oral & Maxillofacial Surgeons, our surgeons will work together with your doctors and specialists to provide you with the best possible results.
-Contact our office in Auburn, WA, Federal Way, WA, Renton, WA, or Maple Valley, WA, today if you are interested in learning more about surgical treatments for sleep apnea.
+Contact our office in Auburn, WA, Federal Way, WA, Renton, WA, Maple Valley, WA, or Puyallup, WA, today if you are interested in learning more about surgical treatments for sleep apnea.